 Beth Gregory, Head of Marketing – Once in a while I like to lose myself in a good book at Artisan Café in Ealing Broadway with a pot of tea and one of their amazing chocolate fudge brownies.
 One of the best books I’ve read in ages is Our Endless Numbered Days by Claire Fuller.
 Really well written, completely gripping and with a shocking twist.

-Heather Davis, Sales Negotiator – Best place to read is curled up in my armchair in my living room by the window.
-A good book I recently was ‘This is going to hurt’ by Adam Kay – it’s about a junior doctor who wrote down about all the good and incredibly bad things that happen in hospital, specifically in the maternity ward.
-It’s a real eye opener and has some of the loveliest and saddest real life stories.
+Heather Davis, Sales Negotiator – The best place to read is curled up in my armchair in my living room by the window.
+A good book I recently was ‘This is going to hurt’ by Adam Kay – it’s about a junior doctor who wrote down about all the good and incredibly bad things that happen in a hospital, specifically in the maternity ward.
+It’s a real eye-opener and has some of the loveliest and saddest real-life stories.

 Roseanne Goraham, Senior Property Manager – My Favourite place to read is tucked up in a corner on the sofa.
-Recommended book would be Five Feet Apart by Rachel Lippincott – an easy read for teenagers but great to raise awareness of Cystic Fibrosis which my niece suffers from.
+The recommended book would be Five Feet Apart by Rachel Lippincott – an easy read for teenagers but great to raise awareness of Cystic Fibrosis which my niece suffers from.

 Where do you like to read in the borough?
 Do you have any recommendations for us?
 Please let us know via our Facebook page!